Positano Italy: Your Complete Travel Guide (2023)

 Things to do in Positano Italy

-To be honest, there aren’t too many activities to do in Positano other than relax at the beach, walking the streets, taking in the views, and shopping.
+To be honest, there aren’t too many activities to do in Positano other than relaxing at the beach, walking the streets, taking in the views, and shopping.

 Positano is a relaxed holiday destination and is meant to just be enjoyed.
 However, here are some things you can do in Positano.